yahliu/grc-ui/tests/cypress/README.md

 In this section we are going to present and explain configuration file types that are currently being used by cypress tests.

 ### cluster list
- * State: draft (used in demo)
+ * State: used in tests
  * Path: tests/cypress/config/clusters.yaml
  * Example: [config/demo/clusters.yaml](https://github.com/open-cluster-management/grc-ui/pull/358/files#diff-20a8e39681436d2de40012e88cf54929a00a2f38bcba179d79dbdd1a2fc76946)

-This configuration file should contain details about individual imported clusters avaialable in RHACM.
-Ideally, it would be created by a script prior test execution according to the actual testing (e.g. canary) environment.
+This configuration file contains details about clusters avaialable in RHACM.
+It is created by the `start_cypress_tests.sh` script before tests starts.
+However for locally issued tests you can modify this file with a different content.

 ### raw YAML file
  * State: used in tests